How to hire an apprentice the right way

 - Apprentices can be a great long-term employee, with 90% of apprentices staying in their place of work after completing their apprenticeship

 With the benefits of hiring an apprentice covered, it’s time to look at the hiring process.
 First and foremost, it’s important to look at the criteria a potential apprentice must meet:

 An apprentice must:

-- Live in England and have the right to work.
-(This guidance is for England – follow the links for Wales and Scotland.
+- Live in England and have the right to work (this guidance is specifically for England, as the laws for Wales and Scotland differ)